 Growth in Turkish Lira-denominated loans in the last quarter of 2022, which also carried over into the first quarter of 2023, was significantly impacted by the regulatory environment, including the Central Bank's Liraisation strategy.
-In the first six months of 2023, the growth in Turkish Lira-denominated performing loans was 31.9%, which was slightly above the sector growth of 31.6%.
-The growth remained strong in credit card loans and consumer loans, which increased by 64.4% and 31.4%, respectively, as of 30 June 2023 from the end of the previous year.
-Due to the Bank's conservative lending response to a regulatory price cap on Turkish Lira-denominated commercial loans, which resulted in redemptions being higher than new originations, 8.7% growth in such commercial loans during the first six months of 2023 was below the sector's growth of 22.7%; however, in the second quarter of 2023 the bank increased Turkish Lira-denominated commercial loans by 9.9%, outperforming the sector's growth of 0.3%, which was largely due to the Bank's strategy to increase SME lending (in part because such category of commercial loans is less regulated).
+In the first nine months of 2023, the growth in Turkish Lira-denominated performing loans was 42.9%, which was slightly above the sector growth of 41.9%.
+The growth remained strong in credit card loans and consumer loans, which increased by 90.9% and 35.7%, respectively, as of 30 September 2023 from the end of the previous year.
+Due to the Bank's conservative lending response to a regulatory price cap on Turkish Lira-denominated commercial loans, which resulted in redemptions being higher than new originations, 25.3% growth in commercial loans during the first three quarters of 2023 was below the sector's growth of 32.4%, with the Bank focusing on its strategy to increase SME lending (in part because such category of commercial loans is less regulated).

-With respect to foreign currency-denominated loans, these declined by 6.6% in 2021, declining again by 9.8% in 2022 due to redemptions and low demand; however, in the first six months of 2023, foreign currency-denominated loans increased by 1.7% due largely to attractive spreads on export loans in the first quarter of 2023.
+With respect to foreign currency-denominated loans, these declined by 6.6% in 2021, declining again by 9.8% in 2022 due to redemptions and low demand; however, in the first nine months of 2023, foreign currency-denominated loans increased by 3.2% due largely to attractive spreads on export loans in the first quarter of 2023 (with demand for foreign currency-denominated loans thereafter being fairly muted).

-As of 30 June 2023, total loans represented 54.9% of the Group's assets.
+As of 30 September 2023, total loans represented 55.1% of the Group's assets.

 In December 2016, the Turkish government announced the KGF programme, which aimed to boost economic growth, support high potential companies that have difficulty accessing funding due to collateralisation constraints and help Turkish banks to grow by allowing 0% risk weight to be applied to the guaranteed portion of these loans.
-This programme has contributed significantly to the growth in Turkish Lira-denominated loans, including in each of 2021 and 2022 (but not in the first six months of 2023).
+This programme has contributed significantly to the growth in Turkish Lira-denominated loans, including in each of 2021 and 2022 (but not in the first nine months of 2023).
 See "Risk Factors - Risks Relating to the Group and its Business - Credit Risks - Counterparty Credit Risk" for additional information about the KGF programme.